The truth is that starting a box trucking business brings up other arising questions that you don’t have an answer to yet.

 Once you have your EIN, you need to choose your tax year.

-Note: To ensure the correct taxes completion, it is recommended to consult an accountant or other professional.
+Note: To ensure the correct taxes completion, consult an accountant or other professional.

 Some benefits of opening a business checking account are: